 Creamy Pasta with Mushrooms, Green Beans, and Asiago

 Ah, the mushroom.
 Ugly.
 And a fungus.
 And you grow in dirt, making you difficult to clean.
 It’s like you pissed off the food Gods and weren’t even given a chance.
-But, I love you my little fungi.
+But, I love you, my little fungi.
 Maybe it’s out of sympathy because you get ignored.
 Or maybe it’s my need to root for the underdog.
 Or maybe because, well, you taste good after you absorb anything placed around you.
-Like in this dish, soaking up all the excellent sherry flavor, as I had hoped.
+Like in this dish, soaking up all the excellent sherry flavor, as I had hoped, and in this fabulous sauteed mushroom recipe, soaking up all the delicious sauce flavors.

 I actually had healthy intentions for you when I first started cooking.
 But, as I neared the end, I decided you and your pasta friend “needed” to be creamy.
 I had some half-n-half and cheese left over from another dish, and decided to put them to use.
 So much for dairy-free and low calorie.
 But you didn’t mind, did you?
 You were delicious.
 And you got some much deserved attention.